-Whether you study online or on campus, you’ll be one of the 24,000 CDU students that benefits from our innovative, multi-sector learning environment, flexible courses and leadership in research.
+Whether you study online or on campus, you’ll be one of the 24,000 CDU students that is empowered and supported by an innovative and supportive learning environment, flexible courses and leadership in research.

-While CDU’s roots are in the Northern Territory (with more than 11 campuses and centres in Darwin, Alice Springs, Katherine and beyond), we also deliver courses at our Sydney and Melbourne campuses, as well as online.
+While CDU’s roots are in Darwin, Northern Territory (with campuses and centres in Alice Springs, Katherine and beyond), you can study at our Sydney campus, as well as 100% online from the comfort of your own home.

-In fact, CDU was one of the first universities in Australia to offer courses online.
-We have more than 15 years’ experience in delivering a supportive, responsive and personalised learning experience that keeps you motivated and engaged while you fit study into your schedule.
+As one of the first universities in Australia to offer its courses online you’ll benefit from almost 20 years’ of unparalleled experience in delivering supportive, responsive and personalised learning to keep you motivated and engaged.
+So, whether you choose to study part-time or full-time, you’ll benefit from our innovative learning environment, interactive lectures and 24/7 online tutor support, to help you fit study into your schedule.

 CDU acknowledges the traditional custodians across the lands on which we live and work, and we pay our respects to Elders both past and present.

 CDU offers a number of flexible entry options for undergraduate courses.
-We’ll consider a range of qualifications and experience when you apply, for example your ATAR, a VET or TAFE qualification, your previous work or study experience, or whether you’ve completed an enabling program.
+We’ll consider a range of qualifications and experience when you apply, including your ATAR, a VET or TAFE qualification, your previous work or study experience, or whether you’ve completed an enabling program.

 Admission to postgraduate courses varies from course to course.
 Read the course entry details in course search carefully when applying.